 So how much does this “how to find your skin tone service” cost in Korea?
 It depends on the area and the colorist, but the price ranges between $50 to $150 for one person and takes 1-2 hours.

 This trend of finding your personal color explains why many Korean brands are coming out with makeup products designed for specific skin tones–for instance, the Etude House Personal Color Eye Palette, which is divided into warm and cool tones:

 Many Koreans also try to do a personal color diagnosis at home by holding up a range of colors next to their bare faces or by buying color palette books designed to help determine your personal color.

 The bottom line

 Knowing your personal color will certainly have its advantages; when you know what colors will be flattering, you’ll have an easier time shopping online, and you might even need to apply less makeup to make your face look even.

 But if you want to rock a color, just rock it.
 When it comes to clothes, you can choose to wear only the things that suit your body type, or you can just wear whatever you want.
 I think the same goes for makeup, hair, and nail colors.
 It’s not entirely necessary to know your exact skin tone using the four seasons, especially if personal color diagnosis is hard to come by where you live.
-If you’re unsure what is the perfect color for you—say for concealer—you can always use a customizable kit like the Son & Park Custom Cover Concealer Kit.
 Just knowing whether you are warm or cool tone should suffice to make a good educated guess when you’re shopping.